Tasks and Limits#

 limits = [ConfigurationLimit(model), velocity_limit]

 CollisionAvoidanceLimit prevents specified geometries from colliding.
-You define pairs of geom groups that should stay apart:
+Pairs of geom groups that should remain separated are specified as follows:

 from mink import CollisionAvoidanceLimit